audiojs/audio-buffer-utils/README.md

 	return previousValue + currentValue;
 }, startValue?);

-//Normalize signal by the max value.
-Modifiers buffer in place. utils.normalize(buffer);
+//Normalize buffer by the max value, limit to the -1..+1 range.
+Modifiers buffer in place. utils.normalize(buffer, start?, end?);
 ```